Hodge metric completion of the moduli space of Calabi-Yau manifolds: Moduli, Teichm uller, Torelli spaces and the period map

-Let $(M,L)$ be a polarized Calabi--Yau manifold.
-For any integer $m\geq 3$, we call a basis of the quotient space $(H_n(M,\mathbb{Z})/\text{Tor})/m(H_n(M,\mathbb{Z})/\text{Tor})$ a level $m$ structure on the polarized Calabi--Yau manifold.
-For deformation of polarized Calabi--Yau manifold with level $m$ structure, we reformulate Theorem~2.2 in \cite{sz} to the following theorem, in which we only put the statements we need in this paper.
+For deformation of polarized Calabi--Yau manifold with level $m$ structure, we reformulate Theorem~2.2 in \cite{sz} as the following theorem, in which we only put the statements we need in this paper.
 One can also look at \cite{Popp} and \cite{v1} for more details about the construction of moduli spaces of Calabi--Yau manifolds.

-\begin{theorem} Let $M$ be a polarized Calabi--Yau manifold with level $m$ structure with $m\geq 3$.
-Then there exists a connected quasi-projective complex manifold $\mathcal{Z}_m$ with a versal family of Calabi--Yau manifolds,
+\begin{theorem} Let $[M,L, [\gamma]_{m}]$ be a polarized Calabi--Yau manifold with level $m$ structure $[\gamma]_{m}$ for $m\geq 3$.
+Then there exists a connected quasi-projective complex manifold $\mathcal{Z}_m$ with a universal family of Calabi--Yau manifolds,

-which contains $M$ as a fiber and is polarized by an ample line bundle $\mathcal{L}_{\mathcal{Z}_m}$ on $\mathcal{X}_{\mathcal{Z}_m}$. \end{theorem}
+which contains $[M,L, [\gamma]_{m}]$ as a fiber and is polarized by an ample line bundle $\mathcal{L}_{\mathcal{Z}_m}$ on $\mathcal{X}_{\mathcal{Z}_m}$. \end{theorem}

-The Teichm\"uller space is the moduli space of equivalent classes of polarized and marked Calabi--Yau manifolds.
-More precisely, a polarized and marked Calabi--Yau manifold is a triple $(M, L, \gamma)$, where $M$ is a Calabi-Yau manifold, $L$ is a polarization on $M$, and $\gamma$ is a basis of $H_n(M,\mathbb{Z})/\text{Tor}$.
-Two triples $(M, L, \gamma)$ and $(M', L', \gamma')$ are equivalent if there exists a biholomorphic map $f:\,M\to M'$ with